deadpixi/contracts/README.rst

 Contracts on Asynchronous Functions (aka coroutine functions)
 =============================================================
+Contracts can be placed on coroutines (that is, async functions):

     >>> import asyncio
     >>> @require("`a` is an integer", lambda args: isinstance(args.a, int))